mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 If this default format does not suit you, you can customize it using the `format` prop:

 :::info
-This prop is available on all the fields and all the pickers.
+This prop is available on all fields and pickers.
 :::

 {{"demo": "CustomFieldFormat.js"}}